LeenBalkhi/DL-for-NLP/README.md

 ## Usage

-Navigate to the `notebooks/` directory to explore various NLP models and their implementations.
-Each notebook is self-contained and includes explanations and code examples.
+Navigate to the exercise directory to explore various NLP models and their implementations.
+Each exercise folder contained a notebook that is self-contained and includes explanations and code examples.

 ## License